 “If you’re going to show other people how to ‘put themselves out there,’ sometimes, you’ve got to demonstrate how to do it.
 ‘Watch me,’ I tell them.
 You can’t always just tell people how to do something, often you have to show them as well.
 So (even when it’s requires some serious self-starting), I get out there and do it.
 Then (hopefully) they jump on board and join me for the ride.
 In the end, it’s always a great ride.
 That’s what marketing is really about—helping people enjoy the ride.”

 Kate holds a BA in Art and Social Sciences and has completed graduate work in marketing and economics.
 During her tenure as a high school teacher, and later a professor, she taught art and design in the US and Spain.
 Kate has also hosted her own radio show, the first time in high school, most recently, ‘Focus on the Arts’ for public radio, promoting the visual and performing arts.
 She has also been a guest on other radio shows.
-She is an artist and a former gallery owner (in California), and presently has an office in the Montrose Art Center.
-In her ‘spare??’ time, Kate is also president of the Montrose Womans Club and involved in other local organizations.
+She is an artist and a former gallery owner (in California), and presently serves as the Vice President of the Montrose Center for the Arts, where she spends over 20 hours a week helping plan and promote events and partnering with other community organizations.

 “I’m all about community and creativity!”
-Having an office in an art center is a true inspiration and a great meeting place for organizational activities”
+Helping our local art center is a true inspiration and a great meeting place for organizational activities”

 Post-graduate work in business administration and marketing enabled Kate to establish and maintain successful ventures in California (where, working with the SBA, she helped start-up companies obtain capital and set up management teams and develop marketing plans).
 After moving to Colorado, Kate worked with several other publications before establishing he own (SJPG), which at one time maintained offices in three locations and published six magazines with annual sales exceeding a million dollars a year.
 A smaller division of SJPG publishes print books.
 Kate’s early experiences in education have led her to work with local schools through a special program to help students with learning disabilities gain knowledge and expertise in graphic and web design.

 Today, Kate Burke works with multiple clients, both domestically and internationally, designing, establishing, and maintaining their marketing plans—with special emphasis on internet communications and web presence in today’s fast-paced digital world.
-Kate also teaches technology classes on Social Media Marketing.
 “My bread and butter is web design,” she says.
-“It’s a great outlet for creative energy, and I’m really good at it.
+“It’s a great outlet for creative energy, and I’m really good at it.”

 “Experience really counts.
 Marketing isn’t something you learn in a classroom.
 You learn it by doing it, by living it.”